 Teachers use formative and summative assessments to plan and deliver teaching and record individual pupil assessments.
 Teachers submit data at the end of each term.
-Pupil Progress meetings are carried out in terms 1,3 and 5 to identify progress and target pupils vulnerable to underachievement with planned interventions to impact on learning.
+Pupil Progress meetings are carried out termly and data is collected in terms 2,4 and 6 to identify progress and target pupils vulnerable to underachievement with planned interventions to impact on learning.